4dv/uclip/README.md

-# What is this
+# The Ultimate Clipboard helper
-A command line utility to make it easier to work with windows clipboard from command line.
+A command line utility to make work with clipboard easier.